syncfusion-content/fileformat-docs/FileFormat/DocIO/Conversion.md

 I> Word to PDF conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, Xamarin and UWP applications

 I> Initializing the ChartToImageConverter is mandatory to convert the charts present in the Word document to PDF.
-Otherwise the charts will not be exported to the converted PDF
+Otherwise, the charts are not exported to the converted PDF.

 I> ChartToImageConverter is supported from .NET Framework 4.0 onwards